-Whether it’s an over-the-top entree stuffed with top shelf ingredients or a straightforward pizza, there are some dishes that could only be dreamt up (and devoured) in New York.
-From burgers crafted of dry-aged ribeye piled high with caramelized onions to wood-fired pizza to a classic pastrami on rye, we have the details on the New York classics.
+Whether it’s an over-the-top entree stuffed with top-shelf ingredients or a straightforward pizza, there are some dishes that could only be dreamt up (and devoured) in New York City.
+From burgers crafted of dry-aged ribeye piled high with caramelized onions to wood-fired pizza to a classic pastrami on rye, we have the details on the Big Apple classics.

 See all of the iconic New York dishes below.

-From white-jacketed servers to that pristine counter, this updated LES café channels the spirit and charm of its mothership, just a few blocks away.
-The skilled kitchen follows suit, serving slightly updated takes on the original, Eastern European Jewish classics.
+From the white-jacketed servers to that pristine counter, this updated Lower East Side café channels the spirit and charm of its mothership, just a few blocks away.
+The skilled kitchen follows suit, serving slightly updated takes on Eastern European Jewish classics.

 Inspector notes: “Regulars perch at the bar to watch the bartender whip up a cocktail or classic egg cream, while serious diners find a seat and get noshing on hot- and cold-smoked Scottish salmon with a heap of everything-bagel chips.”

-After rallying crowds on both coasts of the country, pizza maestro Anthony Mangieri has settled into this airy, black-and white-tiled hall lined with vintage tomato tins and eager diners.
-Mangieri is dedicated to his craft—you’ll often find him tending to the wood-burning oven, which yields glorious Neapolitan-style pies with fluffy edges, paper-thin crusts and minimal toppings like bubbly gumdrops of mozzarella di bufala and sweet tomato sauce.
+After rallying crowds on both coasts, pizza maestro Anthony Mangieri has settled into this airy, black-and white-tiled hall lined with vintage tomato cans and eager diners.
+Mangieri is dedicated to his craft: You’ll often find him tending to the wood-burning oven, which yields glorious Neapolitan-style pies with fluffy edges, paper-thin crusts and minimal toppings like bubbly gumdrops of mozzarella di bufala and sweet tomato sauce.

 Inspector notes: “There are no appetizers — unless you count marinated olives or a jar of beans — and the dessert is limited to sorbet or gelato.”

-A honey-toned temple of updated comfort food, decked with sleek wood counters and a sparkling open kitchen, the service here may be brisk.
-But rest assured, as the menu is gutsy and inspired by Asian street food favorites.
+A honey-toned temple of updated comfort food decked with sleek wood counters and a sparkling open kitchen.
+The service here may be brisk, but rest assured, the menu is gutsy and inspired by Asian street food favorites.

 Inspector notes: “Those steamed buns have amassed a gargantuan following thanks to decadent fillings like moist pork loin kissed with Hollandaise and chives.”